mackenzie-wentworth/svg-logo-maker/README.md

 ### *Want To Add More Effects To Your SVG Logo?:*
-If you'd like to add more features to your logo, please visit the following resource:
+If you'd like to add more features to your logo, please visit the following resource for further guidance:
 * MDN Web Docs - https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial

 ---